Jaydeep-29/Terraform_Zero_to_Hero/Day 1/04-aws-connection.md

 2. **Create an AWS IAM User**:

 To interact with AWS programmatically, you should create an IAM (Identity and Access Management) user with appropriate permissions.
-Here's how to create one:
+Here's how to create one :

 a.
 Log in to the AWS Management Console with an account that has administrative privileges.